-I have been photographing a mother and her two teenage daughters for three years--2011, 2012, and 2014--once a year in August, beginning when Rachel, the older sister, was 19 and Natalie, the younger one, was 11.
-I wanted to explore the complex developmental challenges facing all of them at this time of their lives: the need for both redefining their relationship and reinventing their individual identities.
-The primary question for the girls is "Who am I?"
-Who am I apart from my mother, apart from my sister, in my new identity as a woman?
-Their mother, who has perhaps been defined by her family and the girls' needs since they were born, is faced with similar questions: Who am I apart from my children?
+I have been photographing a mother and her two teenage daughters for four years--2011, 2012, 2014, and 2016--once a year, beginning when Rachel, the older sister, was 19 and Natalie, the younger one, was 11.
+I wanted to explore the complex developmental challenges facing all of them at this time of their lives: the need for both redefining their relationship and reinventing their individual identities as well as the sense of alienation that sometimes is endemic to this process.
+The primary questions for the girls are "Who am I apart from my mother, apart from my sister, in my new identity as a woman?
+Where do I belong?"
+Their mother is faced with similar questions: "Who am I apart from my children?
 Who will I be when the nest is empty?
-With my children in their prime and me in in middle age, who am I as a woman?
+With my children in their prime and me in in middle age, who am I as a woman?"